Following a short standoff in downtown Langley Saturday, police have arrested a second man in a home invasion that occurred earlier this month.

-“A short standoff ensured but after a few minutes Muncey was arrested without further incident,” he added.
+"A short standoff ensued but after a few minutes Muncey was arrested without further incident," he added.

-On Thursday, police announced they’d made an arrest in another home invasion in Langley that occurred on Sept.
-5. In that case, they arrested Liban Mohamud Shire, a 22-year-old of no fixed address.
+On Thursday, police announced they'd made an arrest in another home invasion in Langley that occurred on Sept.
+5. For the full story on that home invasion and arrest, see story on page A8.

 @ Copyright 2013